ryan-mcclue/musings/tower-of-knowledge.md

 CMOS technology allows the creation of low standby-power devices, e.g. non-volatile CMOS static RAM

-What is fstab?

 EMV (europay, mastercard, visa) chip implements NFC for payments

-ARM core ISA e.g. ARMv8
-Will then have profiles, e.g. M-Profile ARMv8-M R-Profile for larger systems like automotive

-ARM holdings implements profile in own CPU, e.g. Cortex-A72 This is a synthesisable IP (Intellectual Property) core sold to other semiconductor companies who make implementation decisions like amount of cache from 8-64kb specification.

-However, other companies can build own CPU from ISA alone, e.g. Qualcomm Kryo and Nvidia Denver

-Then have actual MCUs e.g. STMicroelectronics, NXP or SoCs e.g. Qualcomm Snapdragon, Nvidia Tegra

-FPU is a VFPv3-D16 implementation of the ARMv7 floating-point architecture

 Various synthetic benchmarks indicative of performace, e.g.
 DMIPS (Dhrystone Million Instructions per Second) for integer and